strimzi/proposals/050-unidirectional-topic-operator.md

 >
 > 4. If the `CreateTopics` request fails due to `TOPIC_ALREADY_EXISTS` then the operator updates the topic in Kafka to reflect the `spec` using `incrementalAlterConfigs()`, and/or `createPartitions()`
 >
 > 5.The `status` is updated to reflect the Admin client requests.
-In the happy path case it would look like this:
+In the path case it would look like this:
 > ```yaml=
 > metadata:
 >   generation: 1